This review uncovers The Fund Trader EA which boasts over 29000% profits in 5 years.

-The Fund Trader by Leapfx is an automated copy trading software that let’s you copy the trades of its founders.
+The Fund Trader by Leapfx is an automated copy trading software that lets you copy the trades of its founders.
 The vendor is insisting that traders can copy his trades in their accounts and enjoy his future high-yield returns.

-What we find rather strange is the fact that The Fund Trader has not disclosed company information, the team behind their trading strategy or even their location.
+What we find rather strange is the fact that The Fund Trader has not disclosed company information, the team behind their trading strategy, or even their location.

 This does not necessarily mean anything.
-In fact, many Forex trading vendors have made these claims, only for us to find out that they barely have sufficient years of experience into the game, and so cannot be included in this page of highly professional trading tools.
+In fact, many Forex trading vendors have made these claims, only for us to find out that they barely have sufficient years of experience in the game, and so cannot be included in this page of highly professional trading tools.

 The Fund Trader Strategy

-29000% gain in trading is not a child’s play.
+29000% gain in trading is not child’s play.
 So, we need to know what trading methodology is behind their automated trading.

-As per the trading strategy, The Fund Trader uses 2-step approach to the market.
+As per the trading strategy, The Fund Trader uses a 2-step approach to the market.
 An initial manual approach that involves fundamental and technical analysis of the market to determine trade direction and entry.
-This is immediately followed by the use of a proprietary semi automated/multi-phase software to monitor and apply a predefined exit for each trade.
+This is immediately followed by the use of proprietary semi-automated/multi-phase software to monitor and apply a predefined exit for each trade.